gscottqueen/emotiv-bci-hdrp-vr/README.md

 </br>

 - In some cases we work to push the graphical limits.
 In this scene we are baking 500000+ animated hair material frames.
-Eventualy we will push this works to the DOTS programing design pattern to push these limits even further.
+Eventualy we will push this works to the [DOTS programing design pattern](https://unity.com/dots) to see these limits go even further.

 </br>